MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 The percent amount by which to adjust your bid for audience ads above or below the base ad group or keyword bid.

 > [!NOTE]
 > This property is available in Search campaigns if the customer is enabled for the Microsoft Audience Network.
+This property is not available with [smart shopping campaigns](../guides/smart-shopping-campaigns.md).

 Supported values are negative one hundred (-100) through positive nine hundred (900).
 Setting the bid adjustment to -100 percent will prevent audience ads from showing for this campaign.